terraform-linters/tflint-ruleset-terraform/docs/rules/README.md

 # Rules

 Terraform Language rules implement recommendations from the [Terraform Language documentation](https://www.terraform.io/language).
-This ruleset _does not_ provide configurable rules for personal/team stylistic preferences (e.g., block/attribute order).
+This ruleset _does not_ provide configurable rules for personal/team style or usage preferences.
 If you'd like to enforce stylistic rules beyond the official Terraform Language recommendations, you should [author your own ruleset plugin](https://github.com/terraform-linters/tflint/blob/master/docs/developer-guide/plugins.md).

 All rules are enabled by default, but by setting `preset = "recommended"`, you can enable only the rules marked "Recommended" among the following rules.
 See [Configuration](../configuration.md) for details.